Torrencem/fixed_vec/post.md

 ```

 And that's it!
 Now we can use ``CheckedRange<Name>`` as an iterator, and it will produce ``Index<Name>``'s, avoiding potential redundent bounds checks.

+## Epilogue

+So does this make a difference in terms of speed?
+Well, the answer is, as always, it depends.
+Most of the time, this is not what you need, but the wonderful thing about Rust is that you can benchmark until your hair falls out, and check what *actually* is best for your specific use case.
+There are some rudementary benchmarks in the ``bench`` folder of this project which show that for the simple application of taking single array indices, the speeds are exactly the same.
+This is probably because the optimizer on Godbolt works differently than the one on my computer.
+The second example, with the ranges, is significantly faster however.
+It just goes to show, with bounds checks in an iterative setting you're often at the whim of the optimizer whether you get that last few percent of efficiency, and so you should always benchmark your code in the environment it will be running, and maybe using ``FixedVec`` will mean you don't have to rely solely on the compiler to do that optimization for you.

+I can imagine so many more circumstances in which this pattern would speed up some runtime checks (including those listed in the original GDP paper, like keys existing in HashMaps), and I hope this will inspire more use of this pattern in different contexts.